tduong-p/laplaptech-analysis/README.md

 I wanted to practice analytics on data that behaves more like a real system: nested JSON, imperfect timestamps, repeated events, normalized product tables, and business questions that do not arrive with a predefined dashboard.

 The goal is not simply to demonstrate that the pipeline runs.
 I use the project to document how an analyst moves from an ambiguous question, through ad hoc exploration and grain definition, into tested dbt models and a report that can support a decision.
 Both the useful conclusions and the limitations are part of the portfolio.

-## Project status

-**Active development.** The ingestion workflow, BigQuery-compatible dbt layers, analytical marts, and documentation are in place.
-A Power BI report reads directly from the Gold marts — see [Report preview](#report-preview).
-Live-warehouse validation and metric-weight calibration are still in progress.

 ## Report preview